Cottagecore: Contemporary popularity

 Taylor Swift enhanced the popularity of cottagecore in 2020 with her eighth studio album, Folklore.

 A New York Times article compared cottagecore to the social simulation video game series Animal Crossing being acted out in real life, coinciding with the success of the then-newest entry in the franchise Animal Crossing: New Horizons.
 In July 2021 The Sims 4 released an expansion pack called "Cottage Living", which focuses on floral prints, gardening and tending to animals like chickens and llamas.

 American musician Taylor Swift's 2020 album, Folklore, has been credited with increasing the aesthetic's popularity.
 She continued the aesthetic with its follow-up record, Evermore (2020), and applied it to her performance at the 63rd Annual Grammy Awards.
 The music videos for "Cardigan" and "Willow" both incorporate cottagecore imagery.
 Other public figures who embraced this style include British actress Millie Bobby Brown, American musician Hayley Kiyoko, American model Hailey Bieber, and English footballer David Beckham.

 In the United States, cottagecore became a decorating trend for the 2020 holiday season, while the sales of needlework kits skyrocketed.
 In 2021, the Royal Horticultural Society noted that cottage gardening was a key design style.

 China has its own version of cottagecore.
 Even though the country is rapidly urbanising as part of economic development, many young people have decided to leave the cities after their university studies for their hometowns in the countryside, where the quality of life has improved thanks to, among other things, the availability of fast Internet access, new roads, and high-speed railways.
 Among the returning youths are cottagecore-minded architects.

 Critiques

-According to critics, cottagecore offers an unrealistic, romanticised view of rural life.
-Critics note the contrast between idyllic depictions of rural life constructed by the aesthetic and some of the realities of such spaces, such as the effects of rural poverty or sanitation.
-Lara Prendergast of The Spectator said "[p]rivileged humans have always hankered for the simple and rustic", and recalled historical criticisms levied against Marie Antoinette's mock-village, in which she would dress as a shepherdess while servants performed the manual labour necessary for its upkeep.
+Its critics say cottagecore offers an unrealistic, romanticised view of rural life.
+They note the contrast between idyllic depictions of rural life constructed by the aesthetic and some of the realities of such spaces, such as the effects of rural poverty or lack of sanitation.
+Lara Prendergast of The Spectator wrote, "Privileged humans have always hankered for the simple and rustic", and recalled criticism of Marie Antoinette's mock-village, in which she dressed as a shepherdess while servants performed the manual labour necessary for its upkeep.

 Rebecca Jennings of Vox magazine described cottagecore and dark academia as "historical aesthetics that evoke conservative values and gender roles".
 Jennings and others also noted themes of Eurocentrism and heteronormativity.